JonatanLindh/kandidat/text/rapport/rapport.typ

 An Infinite galaxy is a compelling concept, but applying physics to stars of an ever-expanding galaxy is not doable.
 Since such galaxies are infinitely vast, there is not any fixed point of reference making any attempt at global physics calculations not work.

-With great advancements in the physics engine from @physics-engine-ref, an attempt to simulate physics of a finite disc-shaped galaxy was performed — no longer confined to the bounds of the solar system.
+With great advancements in the physics engine (@physics-engine-ref), an attempt to simulate physics of a finite disc-shaped galaxy was performed — no longer confined to the bounds of the solar system.

 To test this idea the disc galaxy implementation from @disc-galaxy-ref was revisited and repurposed.
 It was retrofitted with new stars containing mass and velocity, to interact with each other through the physics engine.
 The resulting galaxy can be seen as follows: